chrisbrasington/sonic-bot/README.md

 1. Build the Docker image by executing the following command:

-> docker build -t sonic-discord-bot .
+> docker build -t sonic-bot .

-This will create a new Docker image with the name "sonic-discord-bot".
+This will create a new Docker image with the name "sonic-bot".

 2. Run the Docker container by executing the following command:

-> docker run -d --restart=always sonic-discord-bot
+> docker run -d --restart=always sonic-bot

 The "-d" flag tells Docker to run the container in detached mode, meaning it will run in the background.
 The "--restart=always" flag tells Docker to automatically restart the container if it crashes or is stopped.